jangroth/aws-certification-notes/solutions-architect-professional.md

 * Automated failover for master in less than 30 seconds
 * Master + up to 15 Aurora Read Replicas serve reads
 * Support for Cross Region Replication
+* Aurora Auto Scaling dynamically adjusts the number of Aurora Replicas provisioned for an Aurora DB cluster using single-master replication.
+	* Aurora Auto Scaling enables your Aurora DB cluster to handle sudden increases in connectivity or workload.
+	* When the connectivity or workload decreases, Aurora Auto Scaling removes unnecessary Aurora Replicas.
+	* You define and apply a scaling policy to an Aurora DB cluster.
+	* This is enabled for the *replicas*, **not** the master node

 <a name="8_4_3"></a>
 ### [↖](#8_4)[↑](#8_4_2)[↓](#8_4_4) Replicas